sven-hash/docs/docs/network-rewards.md

 hide_title: false
 ---

-# Network Rewards
+Node operator and delegator rewards are determined according to the principles laid out in the section 6 of [Nym Whitepaper](https://nymtech.net/nym-whitepaper.pdf).

-Node, node operator and delegator rewards are determined according to the principles laid out in the section 6 of [Nym Whitepaper](https://nymtech.net/nym-whitepaper.pdf).
-Below is a TLDR of the variables and formulas involved in calculating the epoch rewards.
-Initial reward pool is set to 250 million Nym, making the circulating supply 750 million Nym.
+Below is a TLDR of the variables and formulas involved in calculating these rewards per epoch.
+The initial reward pool contains 250 million NYM, leaving a circulating supply of 750 million NYM.

 |Symbol|Definition|
 |---|---|